tenemark/mikecalsetup/README.md

 ## Community guidelines
 Please do not hesitate to contact me directly if you need more information to apply the tool, find a bug, have ideas for extending the functionality.
-If you wish to contribute, please fork the [mikeCalSetup repository](https://github.com/tenemark/mikecalsetup) on GitHub, clone, and develop your modifications on a branch.
+If you wish to contribute, please fork the [mikecalsetup repository](https://github.com/tenemark/mikecalsetup) on GitHub, clone, and develop your modifications on a branch.
 Then submit a pull request.